Small Business Coaching Services

 Per Hour, Per Session, Package Fees

+It would be best to discuss this with your coach by booking a free discovery meeting, so both will know the case and its demands, and that will define the proper price.
 Business coaching services can vary in price depending on the coach and the type of service you’re looking for.
-Individual coaching sessions can range from $300 to $800 per hour.
-Group coaching sessions are usually cheaper, starting at around $100 per person per session.
+Individual coaching sessions can range from $80 to $800 per hour.
+Group coaching sessions are usually cheaper, starting at around $60 per person per session.
 There are also package deals that include a certain number of sessions for a discounted price.
-For example, you may be able to buy ten individual coaching sessions for $2,000.
+For example, you may be able to buy ten individual coaching sessions for $800.

 When choosing a business coach, you must consider your budget and what you’re willing to spend.
 Once you’ve determined how much you’re ready to spend, you can start looking for coaches that fit within your budget.

 The length of business coaching can vary depending on the coach and your goals.
 Some coaches offer short-term coaching, which may last for a few weeks or months.
 Other coaches offer long-term coaching, which can last for years.